pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 Select name of "EndField_FocusLost"

-#|en| In our case, unlike ordinary self-encapsulation, the user can independently change the value of the <code>End</code> field in the window.
+#|en| In our case, unlike ordinary self-encapsulation, the user can independently change the value of the `End` field in the window.
 So we make sure that this change is saved if it is made.

 Go to start of "EndField_FocusLost"